Skip to content

 Part 1 (Interview)

-– What do you do, work or study?
+– What do you like most about your work or studies?

 Part 2 (Cue Card)